Office of Professional Medical Conduct

-The OPMC's hierarchical structure is such that the program falls under the control of the Commissioner of Health, currently Howard A. Zucker, MD, JD.
-Arthur S. Hengerer, MD, FACS is the current Chairman of the Board for Professional Medical Conduct.
-Mr. Keith Servis is the current director of the Office of Professional Medical Conduct.
+The OPMC's hierarchical structure is such that the program falls under the control of the Commissioner of Health, currently Howard A. Zucker.
+Arthur S. Hengerer is the current Chairman of the Board for Professional Medical Conduct.
+Keith Servis is the director of the Office of Professional Medical Conduct.

 Based on the 2008-2009 Annual Report, the OPMC investigated 9,103 complaints in 2009.
 About 51% of these complaints were generated by the public.
 There were 154 serious sanctions against licenses in 2009, with 88 censure and reprimands.